protofire/kyber-pool-master-proxy-contract/docs/contract-apis.md

 function **`feeHandlersListLength`**() public view returns (uint256)

 #### getUnclaimedRewards
-Queries the amount of unclaimed rewards for the pool in a given epoch and feeHandler
+Queries the amount of unclaimed rewards for the pool in a given epoch and FeeHandler contracts.

 Return 0 when:
-- PoolMaster has calledRewardMaster
+- A pool master has called the RewardMaster function
-- staker's reward percentage in precision for the epoch is 0
+- Staker's reward percentage in precision for the epoch is 0
-- total reward for the epoch is 0
+- Total reward for the epoch is 0

 ---
 function **`getUnclaimedRewards`**(uint256 _epoch, IExtendedKyberFeeHandler _feeHandler) public view returns (uint256)